-- 2 Connect the graphics-card power cable to the connector on the graphics card [1]. - 3 Insert the tab on the PCIe card holder into the slot on the chassis [2] and press until it is secured to the graphics card [3].
+- 2. Connect the graphics-card power cable to the connector on the graphics card for a single graphics card configuration [1]. - 3.
+Insert the tab on the PCle card holder into the slot on the chassis [2] and press until it is secured to the graphics card [3].